bplmaps/lmec-main-site/content/articles/japan-la-perouse.md

 > This article is part of the Map Chats series commissioned by Richard Pegg, Director and Curator of the [MacLean Collection](https://www.macleancollection.com) in Illinois.
 For more, see all the [Map Chat articles](https://www.leventhalmap.org/tags/map-chat/) published by the Leventhal Center.

 On this overglaze enamel ceramic map plate made in the first half of the nineteenth century, only twenty small named islands surround the main islands of Japan—far fewer than the more than 10,000 islands that exist.
 These particular twenty islands were intended to participate in a physical and psychological protective ring around the Japanese archipelago to protect it from foreign pressures of the outside world.
-One island in particular, Yoshishima, or Yoshi Island, is also associated with an encounter with European sailors in the late eighteenth century.
+One island in particular, {{<popup img-src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:5x21xp30w/2275,847,325,181/full/0/default.jpg" target="blank">}}Yoshishima, or Yoshi Island{{</ popup >}}, is also associated with an encounter with European sailors in the late eighteenth century.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:5x21xp30w/full/,1200/0/default.jpg" caption="Enameled ceramic map plate, ca. 1800–1850.
-[MacLean Collection, MC29791](https://collections.leventhalmap.org/search/commonwealth:9019w685p)." >}}
+[MacLean Collection, MC29791](https://collections.leventhalmap.org/search/commonwealth:9019w685p)" >}}

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:5x21xp30w/2275,847,325,181/full/0/default.jpg" caption="Detail of Yoshishima" >}}

 It was June 1787.
 A fleet of two ships battled severe weather and poor visibility in the sea between the Chinese continent and the Japanese island of Honshū, the latter known for its vigorously-enforced policy of repelling foreign ships.
 One fleet was French, commanded by Jean-Francois de Galaup La Pérouse (1741-88), who, relying for navigation on the latest European scientific instruments, was able to navigate despite the low visibility and the relatively limited charts that were available to him.
 When the weather cleared, the expedition observed a barrier island near Cape Noto—today's Noto Peninsula.